-California Conservatorship is a court proceeding whereby an adult can obtain the legal right to make personal, financial or legal decisions for another adult.
 In most states, this procedure is called a guardianship.
-Unlike other states, in California, a guardianship refers to the procedure for minors, and a conservatorship refers to the same procedure for an adult.
+In California, a guardianship refers to the procedure for minors, and a conservatorship refers to the same procedure for an adult.
+Conservatorships used to be called Guardianships in California before 1980.

-1. Probate Conservatorships.
+A. Probate Conservatorships.
 [Appropriate for Elderly and Developmentally Disabled persons]

-Both the Probate and LPS Conservatorships are divided into several sub-categories:
+All Probate and LPS Conservatorships are divided into several sub-categories:

 1. Conservatorship of the Estate.